lshicks13/bitcoin/README.md

-# bitcoin
+# explorer

-This is a bitcoin project from blockgeeks.
+This is a basic block explorer use the blockcypher API.